 Signs also are an opportunity to recognize the important funding streams or people that have made these special places possible.
+These signs gently remind trail users that help is needed for trail development and upkeep.

-Trail funds can also be raised by offering sign sponsorehips.
+Trail funds can also be raised by offering sign sponsorships, engraved bricks, memorial benches or other amenities that recognize trail supporters.